ArkhamKnightGPC/ArkhamKnightGPC/README.md

 IP Tracker made using Next.js and the **react-leaflet** package.

 - ### [Security system](https://github.com/ArkhamKnightGPC/sistema-seguranca)
+Group project for a Digital Systems Lab at University of São Paulo.
 VHDL project for a security system using an ultrasonic sensor and a servo motor.
 Can be controlled using a Processing application through MQTT messaging.

 - ### [Bare metal process switching](https://github.com/ArkhamKnightGPC/ChaveamentoProcessos)
 Bare metal application implementing process switching in an ARM based processor emulator.

 - ### [KBD-ARM-Versatile](https://github.com/ArkhamKnightGPC/KBD-ARM-Versatile)
+Project from a Microprocessors Lab at University of São Paulo.
 Simple keyboard driver built using the **gcc-arm-none-eabi** toolchain on the **qemu-system-arm** system emulator for the ARM Versatile board.